christian-schlichtherle/neuron-di/README.md

 }
 ```

-As you can see, the implementation of the `get()` method depends on the return value of the synapse method
+In this case, the body of the `get()` method depends on the synapse method `greetingService()`.
-`greetingService()`.

 ### About Modules and the Incubator

 In a large code base, you will have many neuron classes and interfaces and you will need to wire them into a dependency
 graph somewhere.
-This is where the module pattern comes into place:
+This is where the module pattern comes into play:
 A module bundles a group of factory methods for application components which may depend on each other into a single
 object.

 In design pattern parlance, the module pattern is a blend of the factory pattern and the mediator pattern because a
-module not only creates (and optionally caches) application components, but may also delegate back to itself whenever
+module not only creates (and optionally caches) application components, but typically delegates back to itself whenever
-some of their dependencies need to get resolved.
+any of their dependencies need to get resolved.

 Consider the following sample code: